Biltong: Origins

 Meat preservation as a survival technique dates back to ancient times.

 Meat can be preserved by curing it in salt, brine, or vinegar as well as saltpetre (potassium nitrate).
-The potassium nitrate kills Clostridium botulinum, the deadly bacterium that causes botulism, while the acidity of the vinegar inhibits its growth.
-According to the World Health Organization, C. botulinum will not grow in acidic conditions (pH less than 4.6); so the toxin will not be formed in acidic foods.
+Potassium nitrate kills Clostridium botulinum, the deadly bacterium that causes botulism, while the acidity of vinegar inhibits its growth.
+According to the World Health Organization, C. botulinum will not grow in acidic conditions (pH less than 4.6), and so the toxin will not be formed in acidic foods.

 The antimicrobial properties of certain spices have also been drawn upon since ancient times.
 The spices introduced to biltong by the Dutch include pepper, coriander, and cloves.

+According to local lore, biltong was originally made in the 17th century by Dutch pioneers who would place large strips of raw meat under horses' saddles to dry with the horses' salty sweat.
+This salty sweat preserved the meat while also tenderizing it from the shocks of riding.
+This "drying" process helped to provide a reliable and rich source of protein that would keep for months.
+This is unlikely, however, as the use of horses did not begin until the systematized colonization of South Africa.Others speculate that the early Dutch settlers simply adopted a local indigenous custom of preserving meat.

-In January 2017, a research group at the University of Beira Interior in Portugal published a study on the antimicrobial properties of coriander oil (coriander being one of the main spices in the most basic of biltong recipes) against 12 bacterial strains, and found that 10 of the 12 strains of bacteria were killed with a relatively mild concentration of coriander oil (1.6%).
+In January 2017, a research group at the University of Beira Interior in Portugal published a study about the antimicrobial properties of coriander oil (coriander being one of the main spices in the most basic of biltong recipes) against 12 bacterial strains, and found that 10 of the 12 strains of bacteria were killed with a relatively mild concentration of coriander oil (1.6%).
 In the two strains which were not effectively killed, Bacillus cereus and Enterococcus faecalis, the coriander oil reduced their growth significantly.

 The need for food preservation in Southern Africa was pressing.
 Iceboxes and refrigerators had not been invented yet, and building up herds of livestock took a long time.
 With game in abundance in Southern Africa, however, traditional methods were called upon to preserve the meat of large African animals including the eland.

 The meat was prepared with vinegar and spices then hung to be air dried for a fortnight during the winter, when the colder temperatures further inhibited bacterial and fungal growth.
-Once suitably dried, the biltong was ready for packing in cloth bags which allowed air circulation to help prevent mould.
+Once suitably dried, the biltong was ready for packing in cloth bags which allowed air circulation to help prevent mold.